LissetheGarcia/LissetheGarcia/README.md

 ##  🌱 I’m currently learning ...

-- How to boost memory capacity using intelligent compression.
+- How to boost memory capacity using different types of compression.
-- How to provide visibility into memory usage across HPC systems to improve debug lifecycle output.
+- How to provide visibility into memory usage across HPC systems.

 ##  🔭 I’m looking to collaborate on ...